wnormandin/pokeycrawl/README.md

 ##pokeycrawl
 ###A python web crawler for load-testing and indexing purposes

-Pokeycrawl is a Python 2.7 Linux tool allowing the crawling of websites in order to load test (with multiprocessing) or store a site index.
+Pokeycrawl is a Python tool for Linux allowing the crawling of websites in order to load test (with multiprocessing) or store a site index.

+It was originally composed in Python 2.7, but is undergoing conversion to Python 3 to use asyncio.

 ---
 ####Installation